-Primary lymphedema is caused by defects of the lymph nodes or lymph vessels.
-The structures may be missing or may not work properly.
-Though the defects are present from birth, lymphedema may not develop until later in life.
-Conditions associated with primary lymphedema include:
+Primary lymphedema is caused by defects of the nodes or vessels.
+It is due to a birth defect or change in genes.
+Parts may be missing or not work as they should.
+Conditions with primary lymphedema include:

-Risk Factors TOP
+Risk Factors ^

 Lymphedema is more common in older adults.

-Medical treatments or conditions that may increase your risk of lymphedema include:
+Factors that may increase the chances of lymphedema include:

 Symptoms of lymphedema include:

 - Swelling in arms, legs, fingers, or toes

 - Clothes, shoes, or jewelry may feel tight even though there is no weight change

 - Changes in skin such as a feeling of tightness, hardening, or reddening of the skin

 - Loss in range of motion and flexibility in nearby joints